JonasVoorzanger/ETM_API_example/README.md

 *All the code required to use the API of the Energy Transition Model (ETM) within an external web application*

 This repository contains all the code required to build a simple interactive example with the ETM API, as can be seen in this live [example](http://energietransitie.info/ETM_API_example.html).
-A graphical overview of what the code does is shown in this [PDF file](http://energietransitie.info/ETM_API_overview.pdf).
+A graphical overview of what the code does is shown in this [PDF file](http://energietransitie.info/ETM_API_overview.pdf) (also [here on github](https://github.com/JonasVoorzanger/ETM_API_example/blob/master/ETM_API_overview.pdf)).

 This repository contains the following files: